ae6rt/decap/README.md

 ### IAM user

-In ./aws-resources we provide shell scripts for creating all the AWS resources Decap needs.
+In ./aws-resources we provide shell scripts for creating the AWS resources Decap needs.
 To run these scripts effectively, you will need an AWS account with what we're calling _root like_ powers.
-That is, an account that can create AWS IAM users, buckets, DynamoDb tables, and policies.
+This account must be capable of creating the following types of resources on AWS:

+* AWS IAM users
+* access credentials
+* buckets
+* DynamoDb tables
+* policies

 Your main AWS _Dashboard_ account should have these powers.
 If it does not, contact your AWS administrator.

 Add your AWS Dashboard account Access Key ID and Secret Access Key to $HOME/.aws/credentials file (see [AWS Command Line Client